RubenGres/blog/src/posts/ainerds.md

     - research
 ---

-For the past few months the LLM community are excited with the adeve nt of [mergekit](https://github.com/arcee-ai/mergekit) that allow the merging of LLM.
+For the past few months the LLM community are excited with the advent of [mergekit](https://github.com/arcee-ai/mergekit) that allow the merging of LLM.
 [The paper that introduced this method for LLM](https://arxiv.org/abs/2306.01708) failed to mention that there is another – albeit non academic – community that did not wait for this paper to merge models: StableDiffusion finetuning hobbyists, specifically on the website [CivitAI](https://civitai.com/).

 Most researchers never took interest in theses obscure communities even though they play a major role in pushing the research and getting people interesed in machine learning.
-I think the academic world could greatly benefit from keeping an eye on what thoses communities are up to.
+I think the academic world could greatly benefit from keeping an eye on what thoses people are up to.
 This article is a tribute to theses ethically questionnable communities.

 # CivitAI